JosephChang1/Coding-Challenge-F21/README.md

 positive score 0.1461875
 negetive score 0.11078124999999998
 compound score 0.171221875

 Compound score will be the final score, and value indicates that the passage is slightly positive.
+This score is somewhat close to my prediction.
+The first part seems to be negative and second part is neutral or slightly positive.
+Because the second part seems longer and conclusive, slightly positive or neutral is what I expected to be the overall score, and the computed score is very close to my prediction.

+I only used simple average to get the overall score, so I believe there are still many aspects that I can improve such as using the length as weight or using stopwords to improve precision.
+Knowing there are still so much to learn makes me really want to use this opportunity to be a part of ACM.